twidi/streamdeckfs/README.md

 This key represents a key rendered with a title on top, a small line as a separator, and a text in the central area that is wrapped and will scroll if it does not fit.
 The key itself is not meant to be used as a reference because each part must be configured, so you define your key directory as usual, and inside, you add three empty files `IMAGE;ref=ref:titled-text:separator;outline=COLOR` (with `COLOR` being the color you want for the separator), `TEXT;ref=ref:titled-text:title;text=TITLE` (with `TITLE` being the text you want for the title) and `TEXT;ref=ref:titled-text:content;text=TEXT` (with `TEXT` being the text you want in the central area, or you can set `file=__self__` instead of `text=...` and put the text in the file itself)

+# Variables

+`streamdeckfs` can be used as a store for the commands launched by its events.
+For this it uses files that can be in decks, pages or keys directories, that are named `VAR_NAME` with `NAME` a name of your choice (it must only contains capital letters from `A` to `Z`, digits from `0` to `9` and the character `_`).

+As for other kinds of objects, it can be disabled by adding `;disabled` (or `;disabled=true`, see [above](#disabled))

+The value of the variable will be read from the file itself, of from the `value` configuration option in the file name.
+For example the file `VAR_FOO;value=bar` defines a variable `FOO` having `bar` as value.

+Note that to read the value from another file, the [`file` configuration option as defined for the `TEXT*` files](#option-file-1) can also be used.

 # API

-As everything is done in file names (except sometimes for texts/images), it's easy to update a key: simply rename the file to change its configuration options.
+As everything is done in file names (except sometimes for texts/images/variables), it's easy to update a key: simply rename the file to change its configuration options.
 And the StreamDeck will be updated in near real time.
 It can be done manually, or programmatically.

 But when you do it programmatically you need to know the exact path and name of the file... that will change when you'll rename it, so by doing this you would have to keep the name.